-IDPH has cited and fine Cedar Ridge Health & Rehabilitation Center nursing home in Lebanon after a resident suffered fractures to both legs in a fall from bed.
+IDPH has cited and fined Charleston Rehabilitation & Health Care Center nursing home after a resident there suffered a brain bleed and a fractured hip in a fall from bed.

 Other blog posts of interest: